RutujaBhojane/react-swiggyAPI/README.md

 ---If address is undefined or null, it stops and returns undefined instead of throwing an error.

 # Git commands
----git pull origin main
+---  git pull origin main
+---  git add .
+---  git commit -m "message"
----
+---  git push origin main